jaantollander/masters-thesis/content/40_results.md

 ](figures/2022-10-27_ost_job_write_1.svg)

 ![
+The counter and rate of write operations from one job on a single compute node.
-The first subplot shows the counter values, and the second subplot shows the rates computed from the counter values in the first plot.
+The top subplot shows the counter values, and the bottom subplot shows the rates computed from the counter values in the first plot.
+The subplots share the same x-axis.
 The counter values increase almost linearly, indicating that the job performs writes consistently during the whole period.
 The rate over the whole period is almost constant with some small fluctuations.
-We can see that the job performs almost 75\% of the operations to one OST, almost 25\% to another OST, and almost none to the others.
+We can see that the job performs almost 75\% of the operations to one OST, almost 25\% to two other OSTs, and almost none to the others.
 \label{fig:job-rate-2}
 ](figures/2022-10-27_ost_job_write_2.svg)

 ![
+The counter and rate of write operations from one job on a single compute node.
-The first subplot shows the counter values, and the second subplot shows the rates computed from the counter values in the first plot.
+The top subplot shows the counter values, and the bottom subplot shows the rates computed from the counter values in the first plot.
+The subplots share the same x-axis.
 One of the counter values increases in a wave-like pattern that resets periodically; the other counter seems to increase in a burst-like manner for short periods of time before resetting.
 By looking at the rates, we can see that the rates fluctuate for all OSTs.
 Furthermore, most of the time, the job performs writes to one OST and sometimes to multiple OSTs in a burst.